chbrown/notify-ui/README.md

-## flow-copy
+## notify-ui

-Client-side helper for displaying flash messages.
+Notifications library for the browser.

 ## License